upperlinecode/flask-and-MongoDB/readme.md

 Now that you and your students have built an app using Flask, you might have recognized a need to store and retrieve data.
 For this, we're going to use a database called MongoDB.

+### Show Me a Demo First

-If you're just looking to run the demo code, this is a list of the packages you'll want to make sure you've installed.
+If you've come just looking to run the demo code, this is a list of the packages you'll want to make sure you've installed.
 If you're using your own development environment, these should work as written.

-> In ide.cs50.io, you may need to add a `--user` flag at the end of each `pip install`.
+> In [ide.cs50.io](https://ide.cs50.io), you may need to add a `--user` flag at the end of each `pip install`.

 ```python
 pip install flask